jangbl/sequelize-tutorial/README.md

-# Sequelize Tutorial with Postgres and Express
+# Sequelize Tutorial with Sequelize migrations, seed data and Postgres

 This tutorial demonstrates how to connect to a [Postgres](https://www.postgresql.org) database with [Sequelize](https://sequelize.org/master/).